kingharrison/rules.rockdafloor/README.md

 For younger dancers, coaches and guardians play a critical role in helping ensure safety.
 They are expected to guide skill selection, monitor progression, and ensure appropriate supervision and attire are in place.
 Encouraging safe practices not only protects the dancer—it sets the foundation for a long, sustainable journey in breaking.

 Breaking is about pushing limits—but it must be done with care, respect for the body, and commitment to long-term progression.

+Dancers are not allowed to physically touch any other dancer while battling.
+The only exception is interaction within their own crew while in the crew battle.
+The battle host may warn dancers who violate this rule, and have the right to disqualify any dancer who refuses to follow this rule.

 ### Skill Recognition